Does My Credit Score Affect My Car Insurance Rate?

-When it comes to auto insurance…your credit score isn’t just another number.
+It depends.
+Some states are getting away from allowing insurance companies to look at credit scores when setting car insurance rates.
+But many other states still have no laws on the books to stop this practice.
+In many cases, when it comes to auto insurance…your credit score isn’t just another number.
 It can actually dictate how much you’ll pay for coverage on your vehicle.
-If you don’t know your credit score…whether it’s 500, 650, or 800…now might be a good time to find out what it is.
+If you don’t know your credit score…whether it’s 500, 650, or 800…now might be a good time to find out.
 It could explain the sudden rise in your auto insurance rates despite a clean driving record.

 During tough economic times, almost anyone can face hardships that can change good credit to bad rather quickly.
 The loss of a job, a serious medical issue, a death or divorce can wipe out your bank accounts and leave your credit in a tail spin.
 Unfortunately, once your credit is shot, it can affect many things, including the interest rate you’ll pay should you want to buy a car, not to mention the insurance rate you’ll pay to insure it.

 While you can reduce certain expenses by cutting back on energy usage, entertainment, and dining…you can’t cut back on car insurance.
 It’s a requirement if you own a car and plan on driving it.
 And, if you’re trying to get quotes for cheap insurance or simply reduce the cost of your existing premium, your credit score can affect the outcome.

 Can I Still Find Cheap Car Insurance?

 Yes, you can get cheap auto insurance.
 It just means you have to shop around and do everything you can to improve and manage your credit score.
 In case you’d like to know how to do that…below are a few tips to help raise your credit score and make your insurance shopping easier.